mrspeaker/ld44/README.md

 - make the world repeateable - no edge.
 -- $ font gets bigger over time, pulses?
 -- music starts jolly/ditty... goes darker and horrible

+- move tick logic out of Game and into WorldScene.
+Move tilemap out of WorldScene and into it's own class.

 ## Pre LD notes
 OOOh, it's happening again.
 Not sure where this will go, but probably I'll be using: